tt1pjm/pinetime-rust-riot/rust/app/src/watch_face.md

 1. `*const ::cty::c_char` (pointer to a C string, which may or may not be null-terminated) is replaced by the safer `&Strn` (reference to a null-terminated string object)

 That's how we automatically generate Safe Wrapper functions (described in the previous section)...
-For every imported LittlevGL function.
+For every imported LVGL function.

 `safe_wrap` is inserted into the Rust Bindings by the [gen-bindings.sh](https://github.com/lupyuen/pinetime-rust-riot/blob/master/scripts/gen-bindings.sh) script.